 My Sewing Skills

-I had the fortunate situation of a Ma and a Gran to teach me sewing skills when I was way younger – like 30 years younger – ouch! 😉 But we also covered it in textiles at school too – though only at GCSE level.
+I had the fortunate situation of a Ma and a Gran to teach me sewing skills when I was way younger – like over 30 years younger – ouch! 😉 But we also covered it in textiles at school too – though only at GCSE level.
 Yep, I’m not quite old enough to have studied O’Levels! 😉

 For those of you not in the same position, I want to be YOUR sewing fairy godmother!
 Woop woop!